rossmorey/learningBingo/docs/README.md

   - Outline all major game functions.
   - Create static question/answer data.

 **Day 2**: Render the entire game page including board with data filled in.
-Install click handlers on each tile element that create an alert with the tile's id number.
+Install click handlers on each tile element that creates an alert with the tile's id number.
   - Render title, nav, start button
-  - render filled board on start click
+  - Render filled board on start click
-  - install click handlers on each tile and write response function.
+  - Install click handlers on each tile and write response function.

 **Day 3**: Write the game's basic logic components.
 This includes functions like:
-  - play loop
+  - `play` loop
-  - gameWon?
+  - `gameWon`
-  - checkGuess
+  - `checkGuess`

 By the end of the day, I should have a roughly playable game.